 After graduating with a graphic design degree, serendipity again intervened and I was invited to join the team on a collaborative project between the Royal College of Art (RCA) and Imperial College London, called Design London.
 We ran multiple streams of activity relating to design-led innovation and creativity in business.
 I headed up the support programmes aimed at helping small London businesses become more creative and innovative.
 We worked closely with the UK Design Council and this is where I first met David Kester.
 I went on to join the RCA full-time as their Executive Education Manager and worked with great clients such as 10 Downing Street and Samsung.

-Hayley: When did you first become an advocate of design thinking?
+When did you first become an advocate of Design Thinking?

 I quickly realised that I’d been practicing a form of DT (Design Thinking) for many years.
 It stems from my desire to want to get to the bottom of things, to be ‘pathologically inquisitive’ as one of my previous bosses always used to say.